Brentford Community Stadium (capacity 17,250)

-Away fans visiting Griffin Park are located in the Brook Road Stand behind the goal, with a typical allocation of around 1,600 tickets.
+Away fans visiting the Brentford Community Stadium are located in the East Stand, with an allocation of around 2,000.

-We’ve compiled a list of car parks, below, near to Griffin Park for hassle free parking while you’re at the match.
+We’ve compiled a list of car parks, below, near to the Brentford Community Stadium for hassle free parking while you’re at the match.

 |Car Park||Sat Nav||Cost||Distance to Ground||Description|

-There are a number of away friendly pubs near Griffin Park, including a pub on each corner of the stadium itself.
+There are a number of away friendly pubs near the Brentford Community Stadium, including a pub on each corner of the old stadium, Griffin Park.
 Please note, however, that some bars require club colours to be covered and some do not allow children.

-However, rather than take our word for it, we want to give you the view from other away fans who have visited Griffin Park.
+However, rather than take our word for it, we want to give you the view from other away fans who have visited Brentford Community Stadium.

 Over the coming months we will be building up fans reviews of the best places to drink on an away trip to Brentford, and you’ll be able to find them here.